atitus5/6s062-Project/logs/README.md

 # Data logs for SureLock

 ## Data were collected for SureLock, using a simple CSV file logger on the central iPhone that is connected to the peripheral iPhone via BLE.
+Additionally, there are some IPython notebooks included that conduct various analyses on the data.
+However, some have hacky fixes or unused analysis/graphs - use at your own risk!

 ### The logs from April 19th (4/19) consist of test runs, where the following data are collected at 10 Hz:
-* raw RSSI data
+* raw RSSI data (dB)
-* acceleration (X, Y, and Z)
+* acceleration (X, Y, and Z) (g)
 * a binary value indicating whether the user requested an unlock

 ### 36 test runs were conducted, with the following setup: